Education Programs Faculty

 Felipe Bonilla

-Felipe Bonilla (He/Him) is an actor, comedian, performer, creator, and teacher with a focus on Acting Techniques and Comedy.
+Felipe Bonilla (he/him) is an actor, comedian, performer, creator, and teacher with a focus on Acting Techniques and Comedy.
 He studied the Method with Academy Award Nominated Actress Jill Clayburgh, Hagen Technique with legendary actress Uta Hagen herself, and under the tutelage of Larry Moss.
 Comedy: Improv from the standpoint of the Upright Citizen Brigade School & Stand-up at NYU and various comedy clubs in NY.
 With a professional career spanning over three decades in New York City, Felipe has worked with companies like Soho Rep, New York Theatre Workshop, and The Public Theater both off and on Broadway.
 He holds a BS in Business from CESA University (Colombia), an MFA from Casa del Teatro Nacional (Colombia), and an MA in Performance Studies and Acting from New York University’s Tisch School of the Arts.

 James Schilling